gesaretto/writing_london/paper/voyage_biblio_notes.md

 	2. a general idea that could be useful - and that seems somehow latently active throughout the entire paper - is that of the poem as never reaching a conclusion, as getting stuck somewhere in-between - it is an anti-climatic poem on the idea of __blockage__; things getting stuck and flowing back to the reader / the eater / the consumer:

-		- this is present in the notion of _choked sewer_, the irrational itinerary chosen by the travellers, the disappointing anti-climax of the ending, and the allegorical tone of the final part.
+		- this is present in the notion of _choked sewer_, the irrational itinerary chosen by the travellers, the disappointing anti-climax of the ending, and the allegorical tone of the final part;

+		- also, this is how __Stowe__ describes the river in the _Survey_.

 > "Jonson's poem, conversely, uses a drunken boat trip into the choked sewer that was London's Fleet Ditch to parody the journeys to the Underworld undertaken by the heroes of the _Odyssey_ and the _Aeneid_."
 (247) "Also, even by Jonson's own standards, the poem is discouragingly dense and elliptical."
 (248-249) The entire article seems to be about the relationship between Nashe and Jonson, and about the way in which Jonson's poem would be somehow inspired by a previous work by Nashe.
 Not very useful for our purposes.
 "And while Nashe uses pleasing techniques of fluid dilation, Jonson deploys frustrating strategies of blockage and obstruction."
 (258) "While Nashe's poem rises to a succession of climaxes, Jonson's promises epic fullness, but delivers bathos and anti-climax.
 Like Nashe's poem, Jonson's has a preliminary verse: 'On The Famous Voyage,' which is followed by 'The Voyage It Selfe.'
 These preliminary verses make it clear that the poem belongs to the still rather unusual genre of mock-heroic satire, announcing that the journey chronicled succeeds the 'bolder fables' of the Greeks as well as Virgil's account of Aeneas's journey to the Underworld."
 (258) "A tenuous analogy worthy of Shakespeare's Fluellen is drawn between the Thames boat hired by the poem's two adventurers and those used by classical epic heroes: 'Their wherry had no saile, too; ours had none.'"
 (258) On Shelton and Heyden: "Perhaps their obscurity, except among those readers who had drunk regularly with them at the Mermaid tavern, was part of the joke."
 (259) "Indeed, much about 'The Voyage' is appropriately muddy."
 (259) "To appreciate the absurdity of this itinerary we need to look at a map of pre-Fire London.
 Even quite drunk young men could stagger to Holborn from the Mermaid's large site between Bread Street and Friday Street in about twenty minutes."
 (260) "One of the poem's many crude jokes is its glorification of the courage and endurance of Shelton and Heyden, and its refusal to acknowledge that of the poor pair of scullers, 'horride knaves,' who do the actual rowing."
 (260) Is this really the case?
 "Their waterway is the Fleet Ditch.
 The small Fleet Brook, a tributary of the Thames, had long since ceased to be a pleasant stream.
 Despite repeated efforts to cleanse it during the previous years or more, it had become a sewer and rubbish dump carrying much of the waste material generated by Londoners."
 (260) "It gets worse.
 Though the oarsmen attempt to hold to the middle of the channel they suddenly encounter a monstrous 'liter' (lighter), a huge flat-bottomed barge used for carrying merchandise to and from ships in the Thames.
 This compels them to row directly beneath the outflow of the privies, where they are greeted by the sound of a monstrous 'crack' like thunder."
 (261) "The poem becomes increasingly phantasmagoric and allegorical."
 (261) "In epic terms, the cat corresponds with the hero's father, who rises three times from the infernal waves before giving prophetic utterance [...]."
 (262) "This penultimate couplet lends support to such critics as McRae who construe the poem as a satire on the civic ceremonial of the City of London."
 (262)

 ##Kristeva

+- We use her for:

+	- Kristeva is the extreme of Douglas; Kristeva is the very shape of _disgust_ that Douglas introduces: it mixes the idea of a permeable, porous boundary - human boundary, human skin - with the idea of __mortality__;

+	- mortality is, of course, not a secondary theme in a poem that describes __hell__;

+	- the _afterlife_ is here; the violation of our bodies - of our shit-eating culture - is equivalent to the violation of life itself - death - hell;

+	- materiality - dead materiality and living materiality; a rotten carcass of a cat acquiring a voice and a personality.

 > "The corpse (or cadaver: _cadere_, to fall), that which has irremediably come a cropper, is cesspool, and death; it upsets even more violently the one who confronts it as fragile and fallacious chance.
 A would with blood and pus, or the sickly, acrid smell of sweat, of decay, does not _signify_ death.
 In the presence of signified death - a flat encephalograph, for instance - I would understand, react, or accept.
 No, as in true theater, without makeup or masks, refuse and corpses _show me_ what I permanently thrust aside in order to live.
 These body fluids, this defilement, this shit are what life withstands, hardly and with difficulty, on the part of death.
 There, I am at the border of my condition as a living being.
 My body extricates itself, as being alive, from that border.
 Such wastes drop so that I might live, until, from loss to loss, nothing remains in me and my entire body falls beyond the limit - _cadere_, cadaver.
 If dung signifies the other side of the border, the place where I am not and which permits me to be, the corpse, the most signifying of wastes, is a border that has encroached upon everything.
 It is no longer I who expel, "I" is expelled.
 The border has become an object.
 How can I be without border?"
 (231) "The abject has only one quality of the object - that of being opposed to _I_.
 If the object, however, through its opposition, settles me within the fragile texture of a desire for meaning, which, as a matter of fact, makes me ceaselessly and infinitely homologous to it, what is _abject_, on the contrary, the jettisoned object, is radically excluded and draws me towards the place where meaning collapses."
 (230)

-- Manous
+##Manous

+- We use him for:

+	1. the wager-journey as a metaphor for writing, and _BJ_ himself as a travelman, and the journey as a potentially successful financial transaction (equation between literary activity and the wager journey: heroism of travelling, fake heroism of travelling).

 > "the wager journey had long since established itself as a recognizable component of England's pervasive performance culture" (3) "The first thing to observe is that the central and most common feature of the wager-journey tradition was the practice of "putting out" money "upon return."
 (8) "Typically, one traveling on a wager gave or "put out" fixed sums of money to those betting _against_ his chances of having a successfully completed journey.
 If the journey was not completed and verified according to the terms of the wager, the traveler forfeited these sum; but, if the journey was successfully completed and verified (usually via the acquisition of certificates of one kind or another), the traveller was typically owed, upon his return home, a threefold to fivefold increase on the moneys he had put out."
 (8-9)

-- McRae
+##McRae

+- We use him for:

+	1. general patchwork about the poem;

+	2. crucial: the idea that the poem transitions from images of __shitting__ to images of __eating__.

 > Good work of summarizing everything that has been said about this poem. ""On the Famous Voyage" emerges within this context as an ironic commentary on, and disruptive intervention in contemporary constructions of space.
 The poem interweaves strains of satire and saturnalia, as Jonson maps a journey through a grotesque urban body."
 "The infamously morose insistence on human excrement, I will argue, is enlivened by carnivalesque humour."
 "Trave, if it is to be endorsed, must therefore be represented in accordance with its controlling ethos."
 "Instead, given the number of other topical referents in the poem, it seems reasonable to suggest that the voyagers were personally known to the poet [...]."
 "As Jonathan Gil Harris has demonstrated, however, representations of the flow of water into London were always equivocal, as civic pride was shadowed by associations of fluidity with bodily incontinence." -> __VERY GOOD__ finding here.
 "As the heroes move upstream through the "dire passage" (l.
 59), the poem moves haltingly through images of excretion to images of the preparation and consumption of food.
 The "passage" thus crudely mirrors the function of the alimentary canal, understood in Renaissance medical theory to be a single channel winding through the body, which received and digested food, and subsequently ejected excrement."
 "Theorists exercised their minds, as Gail Kern Paster notes, to separate the processes of the canal, but failed to dispel completely the "specter of monstrous appetite, of ingestion and excretion in endless, horrible simultaneity." ""Dock" is a suitably confused pun, suggesting the vagina but also the anus."
 "After the early imagery of degraded sexuality, the "Famous Voyage" in fact moves insistently towards a concentration on the city's processes of excretion and consumption.
 In accordance with the materializing strategy of the poem, Jonson roughly equates the "filth, stench, noyse" of the classical underworld (l.
 9), with the unsanitary condition of the Fleet."